dominikhei/the-docker-guide/readme.md

 ## Outlook: Docker Compose

 Imagine you are building a project that involves various containers for multiple services.
 You might want to share networks, create storage and start them up simoustanly.
 This is what docker compose is used for.
-Compose enables you to define:
+Compose enables you to define the follwoing things in one file:
 - Storage for containers
 - Network for containers
 - Containers and their configs